Hurricane Beryl leaves damage strewn across southeast Caribbean islands: "Continue to pray"

 The last strong hurricane to hit the southeast Caribbean was Hurricane Ivan 20 years ago, which killed dozens of people in Grenada.

-NBC Radio in St. Vincent and the Grenadines said it received reports of roofs being torn off churches and schools as communications began collapsing across the southeast Caribbean.
+NBC Radio said it received reports of roofs being torn off churches and schools as communications began collapsing across the southeast Caribbean.

 In nearby Grenada, officials received "reports of devastation" from Carriacou and surrounding islands, said Terence Walters, Grenada's national disaster coordinator.
 Prime Minister Dickon Mitchell said he would travel to Carriacou as soon as it's safe, noting there's been an "extensive" storm surge.